cregx/wim-backup/README.md

 ## WIM-Backup in action

 The following animation shows WIM-Backup in action when creating a backup.

+> For more information about WIM backup, such as how to use it, see the [Wiki](https://github.com/cregx/wim-backup/wiki/Using-the-WIM-Backup).

 <p align="center" width="100%">
 <img alt="wim-backup-animation-optimized" src="https://user-images.githubusercontent.com/14788832/209192953-c536cee4-1518-422d-b4d3-bfca5b6ee420.gif" width="75%" height="75%" />